Alison Rhoades, D.V.M.

 Founder of midlothian animal clinic, he has practiced in the Midlothian area since 1978.
 Born and raised in Baltimore, Maryland, Dr. McFadden graduated from the United States Naval Academy in 1966, where he was an All-American Lacrosse player.
 After leaving the Naval Academy, he was a naval aviator for 5 years flying P-3 sub hunters in the Atlantic and the Mediterranean.
 In 1976 Dr. McFadden received his Doctor of Veterinary Medicine degree from the University of Georgia.
 Dr. McFadden’s professional goals are to provide progressive small animal medicine and surgery, as well as superb client communication and service.

-Now that Dr. McFadden has officially retired, his leisure activities include golfing, traveling and spending time with his family and his two Jack Russell Terriers, Paddy and Peggy Dunn.
+Now that Dr. McFadden has officially retired, his leisure activities include golfing, traveling and spending time with his family and his two Jack Russell Terriers, Howie and Peggy Dunn.